amishbni/bain/README.md

 chmod +x bain.sh
 ```

-* Run the script from your startup file (e.g. `.xinitrc`).
+* Run the script from your startup file (e.g. `~/.config/bunsen/autostart`).
 Make sure to use `&` at the end of the command as it is a blocking script.
 ```bash
 $HOME/bain/bain.sh bunsenlabs &
 ```